 Assistant Professor of Biblical Studies

 Teaching and Research Interests: Pauline Epistles; Jewish and Christian apocalyptic texts; conflict and peace studies; continuity and discontinuity between Paul and Second Temple Judaism; theological interpretation of Scripture

-Mary’s dissertation is entitled “Conflict and Peace in Paul’s Epistle to Romans” (defending in 2014).
+Professor Schmitt's dissertation is entitled “Conflict and Peace in Paul’s Epistle to Romans” (defending in 2015).
 She recently published the peer-reviewed article “Peace and Wrath in Paul’s Epistle to the Romans,” Conrad Grebel Review (2014), and she is the author of “Reconstructing Views on Law in Hebrews 7:12,” Journal of Biblical Literature (2009).
 She has several publications forthcoming.
 Mary served as an editorial assistant for several publishing houses; most recently she worked as an editorial assistant for The Encyclopedia of the Bible and its Reception (de Gruyter).
 Mary is an ordained minister in the Church of the Nazarene and served as an associate pastor for several years.
 She is a member of the Society of Biblical Literature and the Wesleyan Theological Society.